davidmz/apng-canvas/README.md

 ### APNG.animateImage(img)

 This method is called without `callback`.
-If `img.src` contains a link to the correct APNG file, then this methods creates `canvas`, in which APNG animations would be played.
+If `img.src` contains a link to the correct APNG file, then this method creates `canvas`, in which APNG animations would be played.
-Then the method selects optimal strategy for animaton depending on the browser:
+Then the method selects optimal strategy for animation depending on the browser:

-*   For WebKit-based broswers (Chrome and Safari): source image is replaced by a transparent gif plus background canvas where the animation is played.
+*   For WebKit-based browsers (Chrome and Safari): source image is replaced by a transparent gif plus background canvas where the animation is played.
     That allows to keep the `img` object, its attributes and event handlers.
 *   For other browsers (Internet Explorer 9):